sw360cab/websockets-scaling/BLOG2.md

 ### A Traefik Middleware

-`Middlewares`  are a key concept in Traefik as they add very powerful manipulation possibilities to incoming requests There is a long list of natively available ones in the [official doc](https://docs.traefik.io/middlewares/overview/).
+`Middlewares` are a key concept in Traefik as they add very powerful manipulation possibilities to incoming requests.
+There is a long list of natively available ones in the [official doc](https://docs.traefik.io/middlewares/overview/).

 As for the Docker configuration also for Kubernetes we may expose our weboscket service at path `/wsk`.
-Respect to the previous configuration, this change requires only a slight change by:
+Respect to the previous configuration, this shift requires only a slight change by:

 1. introducing a `StripPrefix` Middleware resource (using another Traefik CRD),
 2. adding the previous middleware reference to the list of middlewares in the Router within the IngressRoute configuration.